Please ensure Javascript is enabled for purposes of website accessibility

 Root Canal Infection

-What Causes A Root Canal Infection?
+What are the Causes and Signs of Root Canal Infection?

 A root canal is a dental procedure that removes the pulp (soft center of the tooth) that has been injured, inflamed, or infected.
 While root canals are prevalent procedures, root canal reinfections are less common — but are still possible.